Stuttering: Electronic fluency device

+Medications

 No medication is currently FDA-approved for stuttering.
-Some research suggests that dopamine antagonists such as ecopipam and deutetrabenazine may have therapeutic potential.
+Some research suggests that dopamine antagonists, such as ecopipam, and deutetrabenazine may have therapeutic potential.
 More recently, psychedelics have been proposed as potential therapeutic agents for developmental stuttering, based on their ability to modulate brain metabolism and neural networks such as the default mode and social-cognitive networks.
 These systems are thought to contribute to the persistence of stuttering and its associated features, including social anxiety.
 While clinical trials are currently lacking, anecdotal reports and parallels with other psychiatric conditions have prompted calls for formal investigation.

+In 2026, a Phase 2 clinical trial evaluating psilocybin in adults with developmental stuttering was registered on ClinicalTrials.gov.
+The study, sponsored by NYU Langone Health, is designed as an open-label, single-group pilot trial assessing safety, feasibility, speech outcomes, and brain activity; as of registration, no results had been posted.

 Support

 Self-help groups provide people who stutter a shared forum within which they can access resources and support from others facing the same challenges of stuttering.

 Prognosis

+Prognosis is guarded with later age of onset: children who start stuttering at age 3½ years or later, or duration of greater than 6–12 months since onset, that is, once stuttering has become established, about 18% of children who stutter after five years recover spontaneously.

 Among ages 3–5, the prognosis for spontaneously recovery is about 65% to 87.5%.
-By 7 years of age or within the first two years of stuttering, and about 74% recover by their early teens.
-In particular, girls are shown to recover more often.

-Prognosis is guarded with later age of onset: children who start stuttering at age 3½ years or later, and/or duration of greater than 6–12 months since onset, that is, once stuttering has become established, about 18% of children who stutter after five years recover spontaneously.
-Stuttering that persists after the age of seven is classified as persistent stuttering, and is associated with a much lower chance of recovery.
+Most recover by 7 years of age or within the first two years of stuttering.
+Stuttering that persists after the age of seven is classified as persistent stuttering, and is associated with a much lower chance of recovery. and cumulatively about 74% of children who have ever stuttered will recover by their early teens.
+Girls are shown to have a higher rate of recovery than boys.